nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_fem.rst

 * :ref:`ug_radio_fem_nrf21540_spi_gpio` - For the nRF21540 GPIO+SPI implementation that uses a 3-pin interface and an SPI interface with the nRF21540.
 * :ref:`ug_radio_fem_nrf21540_gpio` - For the nRF21540 GPIO implementation that uses a 3-pin interface with the nRF21540.
-* :ref:`ug_radio_fem_skyworks` - For the Simple GPIO implementation that uses a 2-pin interface with the SKY66112-11 device.
+* :ref:`ug_radio_fem_skyworks` - For the implementation that uses a 2-pin interface with the SKY66112-11 device and other compatible front-end modules.

 To use these implementations, your application must use a protocol driver that enables the FEM feature.